ankithamanne/JavaFSE_Hands-on_Solutions_6418159/Week-1/DataStructuresandAlgorithms/Ex-7_FinancialForecasting/README.md

 Financial Forecasting Documentation

-1️⃣ Understand Recursive Algorithms:
+1️.
+Understand Recursive Algorithms:

---> What is recursion?
+a) What is recursion?
 Recursion is a programming technique where a function calls itself to solve smaller sub-problems until it reaches a base case.

 It is particularly useful when:
 - The problem has a natural repetitive structure.
 - The solution for a large problem depends on solutions to smaller instances of the same problem.

---> How recursion simplifies financial forecasting:
+b) How recursion simplifies financial forecasting:
 Recursion simplifies financial forecasting by breaking down the overall prediction into smaller, manageable steps where each year’s value depends directly on the value of the previous year.

 In forecasting, the formula typically follows: